Skip to main content

 He was now recalled to Rome, consecrated Bishop by the Pope.
 [Archbishop of Mainz by Pope Gregory III.]
 When he, by now an old man, had set out to convert a fresh pagan tribe, a troop of pagans arrived, armed with swords and spears.
 His attendants would have opposed them, but the Saint said to his followers: "My children, cease your resistance; the long-expected day is come at last.
 Scripture forbids us to resist evil.
 Let us put our hope in God: He will save our souls."

-Scarcely had he ceased speaking, when the barbarians fell upon him and slew him with all his attendants including those converted locals who were there waiting to be baptised, to the number of fifty-two.
+Scarcely had he ceased speaking, when the barbarians fell upon him and slew him with all his companions including those converted locals who were there waiting to be baptised, to the number of fifty-two.

 REFLECTION: